Gaussian Diffusion (2D)

 D.T_ex[2:end-1,2:end-1] .= D.T

-For visualization purposes, the temperature profile throught the middle of the domain is stored.
+For visualization purposes, the temperature profile through the center of the domain is stored.

 Note: Even though we do not assume a radioactive heat source, one needs to initialize the field and set it to zero.
 This is required by the solver.